Grand Bazaar (Kapaliçarsi)#5 in Best Things To Do in Istanbul

-Located a little more than a mile west of Sultanahmet, the Grand Bazaar is one of the biggest and oldest indoor shopping markets in the world.
-It regularly overwhelms visitors with its thousands of shops, each accompanied by an overzealous vendor.
-Products range from carpets and clothing to art and chessboards, and you can also find restaurants, cafés and even mosques here.
+Located within walking distance of must-visit sights like the Blue Mosque, the Basilica Cistern and Süleymaniye Mosque, the Grand Bazaar is one of the biggest and oldest covered shopping markets in the world.
+It regularly overwhelms visitors with its 60 streets of 5,000-plus shops, each accompanied by an overzealous vendor.
+Products range from carpets and clothing to art and chessboards, and restaurants, cafes and even two hammams (or Turkish baths) can be found here.

 Despite the size and the chaos of this bazaar, shoppers say you'll find yourself strangely at ease with the rhythm of the market, thanks in part to the friendliness of the vendors, who are far from pushy.
 Remember, though, that Westerners are often quoted higher rates for items here, so come prepared to bargain.
 Most merchants will drop their rates by as much as 50 percent when a customer refuses to pay full price.
 What's more, additional discounts are often given to those who pay with cash, although most vendors do accept credit cards.

 The Grand Bazaar is situated in Eminönü, a neighborhood in the historic Fatih district.
 The Bagcilar-Kabatas tram makes several stops by the bazaar, or travelers can take the metro to Vezneciler station.
 The Grand Bazaar is free to visit 24 hours a day and is open Monday through Saturday from 9 a.m. to 7 p.m.